What time does the Dog Show start?

 What types of refreshments are available at the show?

-- every year we invite a variety of catering vendors to also attend the show selling things ranging from: coffee, cakes, fresh pizzas, cocktails, churros, Italian ice-creams - for more information on who is attending please visit Twitter or Facebook for regular updates
+· every year we invite a variety of catering vendors to sell things ranging from: burgers, hot dogs, salads, pasta, coffee, cakes, pizzas, cocktails, churros, Italian ice-creams - for more information on who is attending please visit Twitter or Facebook for regular updates.

 Do you have to have a dog to attend the show?

 · NO - everyone is welcome with or without dogs!

 What does being a volunteer involve and can anyone volunteer to help on the day?

 · each volunteer gives 2 hours of their time on the day and they will be notified of their time slot in advance and told what activity they will be helping with.